trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 telling me that
 there is still time to become.
 My unthoughts

-are the manifolds in this balance vaccuum.
+are the manifolds in this balance vacuum.

 Regardless the matter, I unfeel.